dsummersja/CorpCare/src/pages/blog/2020-08-28-reflections-from-corpcares-inaugural-intern.md

 title: Reflections from CorpCare's Inaugural Intern
 date: 2020-08-28T17:02:46.823Z
 description: >-
-  CorpCare is truly like one big family and I can assure you that they practice what they preach.
-I can't think of one reason why other young leaders wouldn't want to be a part of this growing business.
+  "CorpCare is truly like one big family and I can assure you that they practice what they preach.
+I can't think of one reason why other young leaders wouldn't want to be a part of this growing business."
 featuredpost: true
 featuredimage: /img/mia.png
 tags: